Vay1ne/Vay1ne/README.md

 ### Hi there 👋
 undergraduate in HFUT, with major Computer Science.

-postgraduate in USTC, research in Affective Computing.
+postgraduate in USTC, research in Recommendation system.

-***interested in Big Data, Python, Fishing...***
 <!--
 **Vay1ne/Vay1ne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.